hamedkalhor76/blog-app/README.md

 # blog-app
-This is a blog applicatioin created by django freamwork and python
+This is a blog applicatioin created by django freamwork and python.

 Some features of this projetc:
 1. Adding post